ibm-cloud-docs/discovery/migrate-nlu.md

 The **{{site.data.keyword.alchemylanguageshort}}** default configuration file (named `Default configuration` in the tooling) applied the following enrichments to the text field of your documents: **Entity Extraction**, **Keyword Extraction**, **Taxonomy Classification**, **Concept Tagging**, **Relation Extraction**, and **Sentiment Analysis**.
 The file also includes standard document conversions based on font styles and sizes.

-The **{{site.data.keyword.nlushort}}** default configuration file is named `Default Configuration with NLU`, and applies the following enrichments to the text field of your documents: **Entity Extraction**, **Sentiment Analysis**, **Category Classification**, and **Concept Tagging**.
+The **{{site.data.keyword.nlushort}}** default configuration file is named `Default Configuration with NLU`, and applied the following enrichments to the text field of your documents: **Entity Extraction**, **Sentiment Analysis**, **Category Classification**, and **Concept Tagging**.
 The file also includes standard document conversions based on font styles and sizes.
 These document conversions are identical to the ones in the {{site.data.keyword.alchemylanguageshort}} default configuration file.

 ## Migrating your configurations, collections, and queries